-Steven Gerrard’s response after Sir Alex Ferguson said he wasn’t a ‘top, top player’
+Steven Gerrard's perfect response after Sir Alex Ferguson said he wasn’t a ‘top, top player’

 Watch the clip here...

-It was the perfect response from Gerrard.
+You have to say, it was the perfect response from Gerrard.

 He revealed that Ferguson tried to sign him twice - first when he was a teenager, and the second time in 2002 - but he said no on both occasions.

-This gives the impression that Ferguson’s comment about Gerrard not being a “top, top player” may have been borne out of, dare we say it, bitterness.
+This gives the impression that Ferguson’s comment about Gerrard not being a “top, top player” may have been borne out of, dare we say it, a touch of bitterness.

 Why would Fergie have tried to sign the midfielder (twice) if he didn’t believe the midfielder was top class?